antvis/G6/packages/site/docs/manual/custom-extension/palette.en.md

 ## Overview

-[Core Concepts - Palette](/manual/core-concept/palette) mentions that G6 supports discrete palettes and continuous palettes.
+[Core Concepts - Palette](/en/manual/core-concept/palette) mentions that G6 supports discrete palettes and continuous palettes.
 A discrete palette is essentially an array of colors, while a continuous palette is a color interpolator.

 Therefore, customizing a palette also adopts these two methods, and the following sections will introduce how to customize discrete and continuous palettes, respectively.

-## Implementing Palettes
+## Implement Palette

 ### Discrete Palette